CRMC hosts special reunion for kids who graduated from the NICU

-FRESNO, California (KGPE) – A very special reunion happened at Community Regional Medical Center Saturday in Fresno for families who had children in the neonatal intensive care unit, or NICU.
+FRESNO, California (KSEE) – A very special reunion happened at Community Regional Medical Center Saturday in Fresno for families who had children in the neonatal intensive care unit, or NICU.

 CRMC staff says it’s a way to honor the families whose children have graduated from the NICU and are now thriving at home.